-- Avoid driving on gravel roads. - Rinse off bugs and bird droppings with water daily. - Antifreeze, fuel, or windshield/window solutions spilled on the painted surface should be rinsed off immediately with water and allowed to air dry.
+- Avoid driving on gravel roads. - Rinse off bugs and bird droppings with water - Antifreeze, fuel, or windshield/window solution spilled on the painted surface should be rinsed off immediately with water and allowed to air dry.
 Wiping dry with a towel may create fine scratches due to the solvent nature of these types of fluids. - Fuel cannot be diluted and dissipated with water.
-It must be removed with a mineral spirit type cleaner (such as SEAFOAM Bugs-B-Gone, or equivalent) or a silicone-free spray wax and microfiber cloth to remove the stain left by fuels. - Ensure that all RV fluids (such as gas, oil, grease, antifreeze, transmission fluid, brake fluid, etc.) are completely wiped off of painted surfaces.
+It must be removed with a mineral spirit type cleaner (such as SEAFOAM Bugs-B-Gone, or equivalent) or a silicone-free spray wax and microfiber cloth to remove the stain left by fuels. - Ensure that all motorhome fluids (such as gas, oil, grease, antifreeze, transmission fluid, brake fluid, etc.) are completely wiped off of painted surfaces.
 Failure to comply may cause the paint to blister and/or peel.

-NOTE: When driving in wintry conditions, the road surface may be covered with heavy salts or small rocks to improve road traction.
-These types of road conditions can cause undue surface damage to your RV.
-Please refrain from driving in these conditions.
+NOTE: When driving in wintry conditions, the road surface may be covered with heavy salts or small rocks to improve traction.